is a specialty section of Frontiers in Psychology.

 includes orthography, phonology, morphology, syntax, semantics, pragmatics and discourse.
 To understand language processing, it has become increasingly important to examine how language processes unfold during child development, mature in adulthood and often decline in aging and dementia, and how these processes are altered in developmental, neurological and psychiatric disorders, such as aphasia, specific language impairment, dyslexia and dementia.
 In recent years, there have been impressive theoretical and methodological advances in this field, which have been accompanied by technical developments that have led to sophisticated methodological approaches, such as computational linguistics, large corpus analyses, computational modeling, experimental paradigms using behavioral methods (e.g., reaction times, accuracy and eyetracking), and the use of advanced neuroimaging techniques (e.g., ERPs, MEG and fMRI) to investigate the neural bases of language.
 This has provided key insights into the mechanisms of language processing in infants and adults, monolinguals and bilinguals, clinical and other populations.
 Work in the language sciences has influenced many areas of inquiry ranging from neuroscience to education.
 Thus, our section will provide a forum for research in the language sciences spanning all areas of inquiry using rigorous research approaches.

 : Book Review, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.

 after online publication.
-Authors of published original research with the highest impact, as judged by many expert readers, will be invited by the Field Chief Editor of Frontiers in Psychology to write a prestigious Frontiers Focused Review
+Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a prestigious Frontiers Focused Review

 - a tier 2 article.
 This is referred to as "democratic tiering